KenT2/pipresents-gapless/README.md

 Download Pi Presents
 --------------------

-Pi Presents MUST use Raspbian and be run from the desktop (startx).
+Pi Presents MUST use Raspbian and be run from the PIXEL desktop (startx).
 From a terminal window open in your home directory type:

          wget https://github.com/KenT2/pipresents-gapless/tarball/master -O - | tar xz